iredmail/docs/en_US/howto/1-change.mail.attachment.size.md

 php_value    post_max_size  100M
 ```

-Restart Apache or Nginx web server to make it work.
+Restart Apache or php-fpm service to make it work.

-## Change upload size in Nginx
+## Change upload file size in Nginx

 Find setting `client_max_body_size` in Nginx config file
 `/etc/nginx/nginx.conf`, change it to a proper value to match your need.